 Locking and Unlocking a PayID

-Participating financial institutions will monitor and manage PayID misuse and fraud.
-As a result, your financial institution may lock your PayID if they reasonably suspect misuse of your PayID, including use of your PayID to procure NPP Payments fraudulently.
+It is important that you stay vigilant about scams and fraud.
+If you suspect anything, notify your financial institution immediately.
+Participating financial institutions will also monitor and manage PayID use and misuse.
+As a result, your financial institution may lock your PayID if they reasonably suspect misuse of your PayID.
 Requests to unlock a locked PayID can be made to your financial institution.